 Documents and Background Materials

 We have found that a "case study" format is an effective vehicle for capturing the network requirements of the science programs that ESnet serves.
+The latest version of the case study can be found here.
 The case study is a network-centric narrative describing the science from two different perspectives - instruments and facilities and process of science.
 When combined, these two viewpoints provide a clearer picture of network requirements than either view could provide alone.
 These two views are described across three timelines:

 - Near term (0-2 years, or current budget horizon)

 - Medium term (2-5 years, or current technology horizon)

 - Long term (5+ years, strategic plans, new facilities, new experiments, etc.)